 It’s also worth noting that Dolby Atmos is only available on Apple devices launched since 2018.
 While you don’t need Atmos for spatial audio, the two working together will likely produce the best results.

 To test it out, fire up a supported video (See on Apple TV+ is a good example), open up your device's Command Centre by swiping down from the top-right corner of the screen, then press and hold the AirPods Pro volume icon.
-On the page that opens you will see a Spatial Audio icon.
-A bright blue icon indicates that Spatial Audio is enabled, but if the sound waves are static it's not supported by the content you're watching.
-If the waves are pulsing, Spatial Audio is enabled and working.
+On the page that opens you will see a spatial audio icon.
+A bright blue icon indicates that spatial audio is enabled, but if the sound waves are static it's not supported by the content you're watching.
+If the waves are pulsing, spatial audio is enabled and working.
 You can tap the icon to turn it off and experience the difference it makes.

-Is Apple spatial audio any good?
+Is Apple spatial audio good with movies?

 The way the audio is tied to the screen is incredibly effective and the extra openness and spaciousness to the sound makes for a much more cinematic and engaging experience.
 There appears to be a slight drop off in terms of directness and punch, but it's not huge and, broadly speaking, spatial audio so far appears to be a very worthwhile upgrade.